URL Encoder & Decoder

 • Use encodeURI for complete URLs that need safe transmission

-• Privacy guaranteed - All processing happens in your browser
+• Privacy guaranteed - All processing happens in your browser.
+History is stored locally and never sent to servers

 • Unicode support - Works with Chinese, Japanese, emoji, and all Unicode characters